-Actors such as United Nations representatives and Western humanitarian organisations have argued that economic sanctions are both ineffective and inhumane.
+Actors such as United Nations representatives and Western humanitarian organizations have argued that economic sanctions are both ineffective and inhumane.
 This reflects the reality that ordinary Syrian civilians are likely to be the ones who will be hurt the most by these latest sanctions.
 A source at the Syrian Foreign Ministry told SANA, a Syrian State News Agency, that the latest sanctions were a violation of international law.
-They also accused U.S officials of acting like a “gang”.
+They also accused U.S. officials of acting like a “gang.”
 Additionally, there have been widespread doubts that the sanctions will achieve their goal of having any real impact on the Assad regime.
 Concerning this, an individual from Damascus told War On The Rocks that: “Sanctions will help prevent Syria from achieving any form of recovery.
 In the meantime, those insiders who have been sanctioned are only getting wealthier.”

 Due to the ravaged state of the Syrian economy, ordinary Syrian civilians are being hit hard, with extreme poverty and hunger increasing greatly.
 The dire humanitarian situation was encapsulated by a Syrian woman who told War On The Rocks: “We couldn’t buy apples last season.
 People don’t remember the taste of meat.”
 The plummet in the value of the Syrian pound has caused prices of everyday items to skyrocket, rendering essential items such as food and medicine out of reach for the ordinary Syrian civilian.
 For example, according to The New Humanitarian, the price of a regular basket of food has increased 111% in a year.
 As a result, poverty and levels of food insecurity in Syria are set to only continue to intensify as the effect of the Caesar Sanctions set in.

-Large impact on civilians has been a consistent trend of U.S sanctions, strengthening the argument that they are not a humane means of applying political pressure, nor a humane alternative to traditional military action.
+A large impact on civilians has been a consistent trend of U.S. sanctions, strengthening the argument that they are not a humane means of applying political pressure, nor a humane alternative to traditional military action.
 For example, according to the Boston Review, it has been estimated that the deaths of over half a million children in Iraq in the 1990s were linked to the U.S sanctions that were imposed.
 As such, one thing is clear in regard to the imposition of the Caesar Sanctions in Syria- ordinary Syrian civilians will suffer.
 It is therefore largely inhumane for the United States to impose these sanctions, especially in the midst of a global pandemic.

 Going Forward: It’s Time to Rethink Sanctions

 The reality is that the impact of economic sanctions is much more brutal than one may first assume.
 As such, they cannot be perceived as a humane alternative to military action- in many cases, they even pose a greater risk to civilians.
-Instead of continuing to pile economic sanctions on to the Syrian regime, it has been suggested that the United States should reframe its foreign policy approach to one that is centred around “international solidarity,” in the words of Asli U. Bali and Aziz Rana for the Boston Review.
+Instead of continuing to pile economic sanctions on the Syrian regime, it has been suggested that the United States should reframe its foreign policy approach to one that is centred around “international solidarity,” in the words of Asli U. Bali and Aziz Rana for the Boston Review.